Board Under Scrutiny: A Director's Essential Guide to Cyber Security Governance

 What Boards Must Know About Cyber Security Compliance

-Regardless of your jurisdiction, if your organisation handles sensitive data, whether in financial services, healthcare, retail, or any other sector, you likely fall under mandatory cyber security standards.
-These aren't optional guidelines.
-They're prudential standards with serious consequences for non-compliance.
+It doesn’t matter which jurisdiction you’re in.
+If your organisation handles sensitive data, whether that’s in financial services, healthcare, retail, or any other sector, you almost certainly fall under mandatory cyber security standards.
+These aren’t suggestions.
+They’re prudential standards with real teeth, and the consequences for non-compliance are serious.

 Regulatory expectations have significantly escalated worldwide.

-Regulators across the globe are now issuing formal notices to board chairs, requiring:
+Regulators across the globe are now firing formal notices directly at board chairs, demanding:

 The Multi-Million Dollar Wake-Up Call

-Recent enforcement actions worldwide have seen organisations face penalties ranging from millions to tens of millions of dollars following data breaches.
-These penalties often spark debate, with many arguing they're insufficient for companies with substantial revenues yet minimal IT security budgets, sometimes as low as 1% of turnover.
+Recent enforcement actions around the world have seen organisations copping penalties ranging from millions to tens of millions of dollars after data breaches.
+And here’s what makes these cases particularly uncomfortable: the penalties often spark debate about whether they’re even sufficient.
+Critics point to companies pulling in substantial revenues while running IT security budgets as low as 1% of turnover.
+It’s a mismatch that regulators are increasingly unwilling to tolerate.

 Your Four Core Responsibilities as a Board Director